RandLA-Net: Efficient Semantic Segmentation of Large-Scale Point Clouds

 We implement \nickname{} by stacking multiple local feature aggregation modules and random sampling layers.
 The detailed architecture is presented in the Appendix.
 We use the Adam optimizer with default parameters.
 The initial learning rate is set as 0.01 and decreases by 5\% after each epoch.
 The number of nearest points $K$ is set as 16.
-To train our \nickname{} in parallel, we sample a fixed number of points ($\sim 10^6$) from each point cloud as the input.
-During testing, the whole raw point cloud is fed into our network to infer per-point semantics without any pre/post-processing.
+To train our \nickname{} in parallel, we sample a fixed number of points ($\sim 10^5$) from each point cloud as the input.
+During testing, the whole raw point cloud is fed into our network to infer per-point semantics without pre/post-processing such as geometrical or block partition.
 All experiments are conducted on an NVIDIA RTX2080Ti GPU.